-Consider a property has been on the market a long time and the builder is deeply invested, then you have some room.
+Consider a home has been on the market a while and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently completed, don't count on being able to get a deal.
+However, if a home was recently finished, it's unlikely you'll get a deal.

 While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
-Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before they become your problem.
+Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before it's too late.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.

-Finding you a new home that meets your needs and matches your budget will be my #1 objective.
+Finding you a new home that meets your family's needs and matches your budget will be my #1 priority.
 Give me a call at

 (417) 334-1374 to start the search for your new home today.